 First we, especially me have to dig deeper in the mathematical word about matrices and transformation.
 Uses of matrices in the calculations can make it a lot easier to do it.

-Here you find deeper information:
+Here you find deeper information about matrices:

 Unit matrix, does nothing to the image.

 Translation matrix, shifts the image in x and y axis.